blab/mers-structure/README.md

 A) Violin plots coloured by month showing the 95% highest posterior density interval for odds ratios of MERS-CoV introductions into human populations.
 Posterior means are indicated with circles.
 Evidence for increased or decreased risk (95% HPD excludes 1.0) for introductions are indicated by black or white circles, respectively.
-Grey area spanning October to February indicates the camel calving season.
+Hatched area spanning October to February indicates the camel calving season.
 B) Each clade entering humans is positioned based on the median introduction time, as recovered by structured coalescent analyses and coloured by time of year with height indicating number of descendent sequences recovered from human cases.
 95% highest posterior density intervals for zoonotic introduction of MERS-CoV into human populations observed in the MCC tree are indicated with coloured lines, coloured by median estimated introduction time.
 The black dotted line indicates the joint probability density for introductions.
-Grey areas spanning October to February indicate the reported camel calving season.

 ------------------------------